 He asks for a description of the priest.
 Kate is still groggy from sleeping.
 She flirts with Morris.
 “That’s kind of a sweet nose you got there, it’s not handsome exactly I didn’t say handsome… just kinda sweet, especially for a cop.”

 “Oh yeah as a matter of fact he said something kinda funny… He said Top of the morning.”
 Morris looks puzzled, “That’s funny” Kate clears up the confusion, “It was afternoon.”

 Now Gill arrives at Mrs. Himmel’s (Ruth White) apartment dressed as a plumber.
-He looks through the old photo albums of Germany, and eat strudel.
+He looks through the old photo albums of Germany, and eats strudel.
 Now he’s using a German accent.
-After he’s killed poor Mrs Himmel and left his lipstick mark… he calls Morris while holding the newspaper with a photo of Detective Brummel.
+After he’s killed poor Mrs. Himmel and left his lipstick mark… he calls Morris while holding the newspaper with a photo of Detective Brummel.

 Morris answers, “Yeah this is Detective Morris Brummel speaking?”

 “Yeah well this is Hans Schultz, at least I was Hans Schultz all day today, but a week ago last I was Father Kevin McDowall.”

 Morris says, “Look I don’t have time to fool around Mister” Gill tells him, “Yeah well don’t hang up on me, just don’t hang up Mr Brummel huh.”